multiscale/muscle3/docs/source/mpi.rst

 occupied.

-Since macro-micro models alternate execution, it's often nice if you can put them on the same cores (and MUSCLE 3 will do so for you), but that only works if the waiting model doesn't load them when it's not running.
+Since macro-micro models alternate execution, it's often nice if you can put them on the same cores (and MUSCLE3 will do so for you), but that only works if the waiting model doesn't load them when it's not running.
 MUSCLE solves this problem using a TCP-based barrier.
 You call ``receive()`` in all processes, and they will all block on a network receive call, without using